 - Safety First!
 There are many factors that can create hazardous conditions on our jetties.
 Always check weather, surf, bar, and marine forecasts before heading out.
 I always check tides, wind direction, swell height & direction, and surf condition.

-- Tides: Spring Tides, where there is extreme highs & lows, can make for tough fishing.
+- Tides: Big tide swings can make for tough fishing.
 You can still do very well around the slack tide, but I prefer to fish softer tides where there is less tidal flow and you can fish all day.

 - Tackle: Bring more than you think you need.
 You will lose plenty of gear to snags.
 If I think I might lose 6 Jigheads in an afternoon, I will plan on bringing 6 of each size.
 If 1 oz.
 Jigheads are fishing perfect, you don’t want to only have a few!